This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 Ransom Demand #3: Spending

-Simple.
 Proper use of this bucket helps you avoid going into debt over major purchases.
-For that matter, you can also use this bucket to help you pay off any debt that you already have.
+You can also use this bucket to help you pay off any debt you already have.

-There are certain effective strategies that you can apply for getting out of debt and staying out of debt.
-Using the 7 Buckets Money System properly helps you accomplish both of those things.
+There are specific effective strategies you can apply to get out of debt and stay out of debt.
+Using the 7 Buckets Money System properly helps you accomplish both things.

-You can start with paying off the debts that have the highest interest.
-You could combine that with paying as much as you can at a time on whichever debt could be paid off the soonest and making only the minimum payments on all of your other debts.
-Once the debt with the lowest amount is paid off, you can move on to the next debt that now has the lowest amount.
-Rinse and repeat as many times as necessary, and you’ve got the snowball effect until all of your debt is paid off.
+You can start by paying off the debts that have the highest interest.
+You could combine that with paying as much as possible at a time on whichever debt could be paid off the soonest and making only the minimum payments on all your other debts.
+Once the debt with the lowest amount is paid off, you can move on to the next one with the lowest amount.
+Rinse and repeat as many times as necessary, and you have the snowball effect until all your debt is paid off.

-Or you could do a consumer proposal, like I did many years ago.
-It’s better than bankruptcy in the sense that it’s a step above and I was responsible enough to pay off some of my debts rather than not paying anything.
+Or you could make a consumer proposal like I did many years ago.
+It’s better than bankruptcy in the sense that it’s a step above, and I was responsible enough to pay off some of my debts rather than not paying anything.

 I got to pay off my debts at a reduced amount and without any interest.
-Better to pay off debt in 3 years rather than who knows how long it would have taken otherwise.
-It wasn’t one of the prouder moments of my life, but it could have been so much worse.
+It was better to pay off the debt in 3 years rather than who knows how long it would have taken otherwise.
+It wasn’t one of the best moments of my life, but it could have been so much worse.

-The key is to not repeat the same mistakes that got me into that mess.
+The key is to avoid repeating the mistakes that got me into that mess.

-I can face it.
 I’ve been a financial idiot for so much of my life, and the 7 Buckets Money System has been an excellent guide to steer me through tough times.
-I decided to write about it because I’ve started using it again, and I can already see my life being much better organized.
-I’m giving myself the chance to pay my own ransom, too.
+I chose to write about it because I’ve started using it again and can already see my life being much better organized.
+I’m giving myself the chance to pay my ransom, too.

 Ransom Demand #4: Education